-Ken Jowitt is a Senior Fellow at the Hoover Institution and the Robson Professor of Political Science at the University of California, Berkeley.
+Ken Jowitt is an emeritus senior fellow at the Hoover Institution and the Robson Professor of Political Science at the University of California, Berkeley.

 Jowitt specializes in the study of comparative politics, American foreign policy, and postcommunist countries.
 He is particularly interested in studying anti-Western ideologies and movements.